ridwanabdillahi/rfcs/text/0000-rustflags.md

 ## --rustflags support for dependencies

 Allowing a Rust developer to manually specify which rustflags are passed to upstream dependencies seems like a natural extension of this feature.
-As with the above mentioned future possibilities, `--rustflags <crate_name>:<RUSTFLAG>`, would be sufficient for adding support for specifying rustc flags for upstream dependency.
+As with the above mentioned future possibilities, `--rustflags <crate_name>:<RUSTFLAGS>`, would be sufficient for adding support for specifying rustc flags for upstream dependency.
 If a crate is selected which does not exist, or which has not been pulled in as a dependency, then an warning would be raised notifying the user that the specified rustc flag was unused.
 A simple use case for this would be allowing the instrumentation of targeted upstream dependencies or local dependencies through the use of the `-C instrument-coverage`